bullhornfixie/exploring-various-api-calls-javascript/README.md

 [x] Axios Library

 ### Extracting data from local JSON Files
-Magigseaweed which provides global surf forecasts.
-In absence for their API closed to new applications, they sent me 4 JSON files with swell and weather data at Fistral North(UK), Pipeline(Hawaii),Snapper Rocks(Australia), Trestles(USA).
-Extracting and mainpulating data from JSON files locally was a useful prerequisite prior to exploring various methods to make API calls which return data in a JSON data format.
+Magigseaweed provides global surf forecasts.
+In absence of their API, which is closed to new applications, they sent me 4 JSON files with swell and weather data at Fistral North(UK), Pipeline(Hawaii), Snapper Rocks(Australia), Trestles(USA).
+Extracting and mainpulating data from JSON files locally was a useful prerequisite prior to exploring the various methods to make API calls that return data in a JSON data format.

 ```
 const pipeline = require('../public/swell-data/pipeline_616_forecast.json')